karanrawat23/PinesRetreat/README.md

 ## 🛠️ Customization
 - Edit `index.html` for content changes.
-- Update `homestay2/styles.css` for design tweaks.
+- Update `styles.css` for design tweaks.
-- Add or replace images in `homestay2/` as needed.
+- Add or replace images as needed.

 ## 📬 Contact
 For questions or collaboration, email: hello@whisperingpinesretreat.com